Carlos-Montenegro/Portfolio/README.md

 # Portfolio
-The purpose of this repository is to provide a list of the projects and  online training that I have followed on my own.
+The purpose of this repository is to provide a list of personal projects and online training that I have done.

 ## Personal projects